mazetoken/bookofdog/README.md

-# The Book of Dog - blockchain guestbook on Dogechain
+# The Book of Dog - blockchain guestbook and token distribution application on Dogechain

 The Book of Dog is [here](https://bookofdog.doge.wf)